 The design and conservation philosophy behind this project has roots in the Society for the Preservation of Ancient Buildings’s Manifesto, written by William Morris in 1877, two centuries after Cardigan Castle experienced its first destructive siege following the 17th century Civil War.

-The second phase involved the repair, conservation and upgrading of the six buildings within the Castle walls and the restoration of the Regency gardens and their features.
-These works covered all aspects of traditional building skills, however the biggest conservation challenges involved the specialist internal works such as the re-production of unusual early C19 Regency wall papers which survived, the careful repair of fine internal joinery including an C18 mahogany staircase and the extensive repairs of decorative plasterwork.
+The second phase involved the repair, conservation and upgrading of the six buildings within the castle walls and the restoration of the Regency gardens and their features.
+These works covered all aspects of traditional building skills, however the biggest conservation challenges involved the specialist internal works such as the re-production of unusual early 19th century Regency wall papers which survived, the careful repair of fine internal joinery including an 18th century mahogany staircase and the extensive repairs of decorative plasterwork.
 Careful research was undertaken along with trials and testing of materials and finishes to inform conservation decisions and ensure that the building would be an exemplar for innovative conservation practice and that the spaces and features of the building were fully retained and faithfully reproduced where the evidence allowed.

 The third phase included the construction of an entirely structure proposed in response to the need to provide a new purpose-built hospitality building on the site.
-Without too much investigation it was clear that this element should be located on one of the only identifiable development sites within the castle grounds, within a section of the Castle Wall that had been partially demolished in the 1960s.
-This somewhat accidental opportunity provided an excellent location for a new C21st intervention, providing as it does a prominent and emblematic new addition to the setting.
+Without too much investigation it was clear that this element should be located on one of the only identifiable development sites within the castle grounds, within a section of the castle wall that had been partially demolished in the 1960s.
+This somewhat accidental opportunity provided an excellent location for a new 21st century intervention, providing as it does a prominent and emblematic new addition to the setting.